Learn how the Library Foundation is making a difference in Summit County

 All library locations are closed today for the Labor Day holiday.

 We invite all adults to join in the Summit County Library Adult Summer Reading Program!
 Why should kids have all the fun?
-Adults can read books, write reviews, complete activities or enjoy online programs.
-Adult who participate will earn Friends of the Library book bucks, library swag and be entered into a Grand Prize drawing for an Amazon gift card!
+Adults can read books, write reviews, complete activities or enjoy programs.
+Adult who participate will earn Friends of the Library book bucks, library swag and enter virtual tickets to win Grand Prize drawings for fun experiences including Nordic Center passes, theatre tickets and kayak or SUP rentals.
 Register on the Beanstack website or download the Beanstack app to get started.

 Please join us in the Blue River Room for stories, activities, and a snack!
 Afterward, children can play and make a craft!
 Co-sponsored by FIRC and North Branch Library. / Júntense todos los lunes a las 10:00 para cuentos y canciones en Inglés y Español.
 Después, los niños pueden jugar y hacer un arte.